nordic-rse/nordic-rse.github.io/content/about/getinvolved.md

 ### Share your skills

 * Have you developed a tool you'd like to share?
 A skill you would like to teach others?
 Something you find useful and interesting?
-Then you may want to give a talk to our [semianr series](/events/seminar-series/).
+Then you may want to give a talk to our [seminar series](/events/seminar-series/).
 You can propose a talk [here](https://github.com/nordic-rse/nordic-rse.github.io/issues/new?assignees=&labels=Seminar&template=seminar-series-event.md&title=Seminar+event+idea).

 ## As Company / Institute / University